ibm-cloud-docs/EventStreams/eventstreams112.md

 In summary, when a message is published, its record is first written into a buffer in the producer.
 In the background, the producer batches up and sends the records to the server.
 The server then responds to the producer, possibly applying a throttling delay if the producer is publishing too fast.
 If the buffer in the producer fills up, the producer's send call is delayed but ultimately could fail with an exception.

-## Delivery Semantics
+## Delivery semantics
 {: #delivery_semantics}

-Multiple message delivery semantics can be provided by Kafka:
+Kafka can provide multiple message delivery semantics as follows:
 <ul>
-  <li>At most once: messages may get lost and won't get redelivered</li>
+  <li>At most once: messages might get lost and won't get redelivered</li>
-  <li>At least once: messages are never lost but there may be duplicates</li>
+  <li>At least once: messages are never lost but there might be duplicates</li>
   <li>Exactly once: messages are never lost and there are no duplicates</li>
 </ul>